 Along with these Priority Areas, Bridgestone continues to strengthen the basic governance, compliance and behavioral characteristics expected of any responsible company through its Management Fundamentals.
 These are exemplified in the company’s commitment to leadership in six major areas: Compliance and Fair Competition; Business Continuity and Risk Management; Human Rights and Labor Practices; Safety and Industrial Hygiene; Procurement; and Quality and Customer Value.

-“Our Way to Serve” is closely linked to themission of the Bridgestone Essence of “Serving Society with Superior Quality.”
-Through “Our Way to Serve,” we leverage our strengths and competencies—thousands of teammates worldwide, a global network, industry leadership, and a history of innovation—to improve the way people move, live, work, and play.
+“Our Way to Serve” is closely linked to the mission of the Bridgestone Essence of “Serving Society with Superior Quality.”
+Through “Our Way to Serve,” the Bridgestone Group leverages its strengths and competencies—thousands of teammates worldwide, a global network, industry leadership, and a history of innovation—to improve the way people move, live, work, and play.

 - Priority Areas